Mrs Lynda Staddon

 Working alongside me is Miss Hancock as Pupil Premium Learning mentor.
 Her role includes supporting pupils in the classroom, co-ordinating well-being support, liaising with parents and many other things!

 Thank you for all the support you give your child at home to help them become good learners.
-We believe that your child’s success at school is very much a team effort and hope that we can all work together in the following ways.
+We believe that your child’s success at school is very much a team effort and your support really does make all the difference.
+Please contact your child’s tutor or Miss Hancock if you have any worries or concerns however small.
+We hope that we can all work together in the following ways.

 - Minimum of 96% attendance – your child needs to be in school to avoid any gaps in their learning.
 Frequent days off put your child in the position of ‘playing catch-up’.
 This often results in them feeling negative about themselves as learners and negative about school.
 Please get in touch quickly if we can support in any way.

 - Valuing education – Please work alongside us to recognise, celebrate and value your child’s approach to learning and encourage your child to have high aspirations and work to the best of their ability.